-The quarterly updates are completed and documented approximately every 90 days from the start of the residency.
+The quarterly updates are completed, discussed with each resident, and documented every 90 days from the start of the residency (e.g. October, January, and April).

-Adjustments are made based upon review of residents' performance (including effectiveness of the previous plan), relevant to the previous quarter's plan with input from preceptor(s) and residents; the identification of new strengths or areas for improvement and, optionally, changes in residents' short-or long-term career goals and interests.
+Adjustments are made based upon review of residents' performance (including effectiveness of the previous plan), relevant to the previous quarter's plan with input from preceptor(s) and residents; the identification of new strengths or areas for improvement and, optionally, changes in residents' shortor long-term career goals and interests.
 If there is no need for changes in the development plan, this is documented.